 What I’d suggest:

-Read a few different ways to meditate, and practice the ones that sound intriguing.
+Read a few different ways to meditate, explore some simple breathing exercises, or follow the techniques in the FAQ section, and practice the ones that sound intriguing.

 Then, if you’re like me, you can mix a few of them and maybe add your spin until you’ve found that strategy that’s just right for you.